Click the links

 Jewish and Political Opposition

 Messianic Jews are not welcome in Israel.
 In fact, mainstream Jewish communities throughout the world tend to shun Messianic Jews since they are seen as proselytizers, link, link.
 Put another way, to the Jewish community the word ‘missionary’ is a negatively-charged word.
 So mainstream Jews hold that if a Jew accepts Christian core doctrines, they should leave Judaism and become a Christian.
 Even the Knesset Christian Allies Caucus refuses alliances with any group that actively pursues the conversion of Jews to Christianity, link.
-And some Rabbis even suggest that Messianic Jews who share the Gospel deserve the death penalty, link.
+And some Rabbis even suggest that Messianic Jews who share the Gospel deserve the death penalty.
 Such vehement opposition partly explains the relatively low number of Messianic Jews in Israel (just 0.3% of all Israeli Jews).

 This opposition is reflected in Israeli law.
 As far is Israel is concerned, Messianic Jews are excluded from the 1950 Law of Return.
 In 1970, Amendment 4A(a) to the Law of Return welcomed those who could prove their Jewish descent “except for a person who has been a Jew and has voluntarily changed his/her religion”.
 In 1989, the Supreme Court ruled that Messianic Jews’ belief in Jesus makes them Christians, thus ineligible for automatic Israeli citizenship.
 On the other hand, subsequent legal cases showed that the Supreme Court ruling was less simplistic than first appears, link.